mnot/I-D/rfc5988bis/draft.md

 Atom defines extension relation types in terms of IRIs.
 This specification re-defines them as URIs, to simplify and reduce errors in their comparison.

-Atom allows registered link relation types to be serialised as absolute URIs.
-Such relation types SHOULD be converted to the appropriate registered form (e.g., "http://www.iana.org/assignments/relation/self" to "self") so that they are not mistaken for extension relation types.
+Atom allows registered link relation types to be serialised as absolute URIs using a prefix, "http://www.iana.org/assignments/relation/".
+This prefix is specific to Atom as an application of linking.

 Furthermore, Atom link relation types are always compared in a case-sensitive fashion; therefore, registered link relation types SHOULD be converted to their registered form (usually, lowercase)